 For several months in the mid-1980s, a serial killer named Richard Ramirez, who came to called the Night Stalker, terrorized the Los Angeles and them San Francisco.
 What made him so terrifying was that he seemed to choose his victims randomly; he targeted all kinds of people; so no one felt safe.
 His choices weren’t actually random, however, because all of victims were physically frail or weak (like two women in their 80s) or smaller than him.
 They were also in a vulnerable condition.
 Often victims were in bed asleep at the time.
 He never attacked anyone who was as strong as he was.

 Luhmann discussed this principle of surplus power, as I’ve written elsewhere.

 Terror is opposed to trust, and trust is fundamental to healthy social system.
 In general, social systems want as much trust and predictability as possible.

-Arendt also observed that victims are not chosen arbitrarily.
+Arendt also observed that victims are not chosen arbitrarily, as shown with Richard Ramirez.
+The victim might seem random, but there is typically some sign of vulnerability.
 The abusive parent often selects one child (perhaps the one perceived as the easiest target or the greatest threat) as the primary target, and the police don’t stop and hassle just anyone.
 And the Nazis didn’t select the Jews arbitrarily.